Kevinr99089/Extended.Builder/README.md

 # <p align="center"> Welcome to Extended.Builder🛠️

-> Inotia00 has stopped Extended, this builder now builds Anddea and MorpheApp.
+> Inotia00 has stopped Extended, this builder now builds Morphe patches Only.

 ## <p align="center"> Available apps :
 - YT and YT Music (Arm64-v8a).